Why Is Your House Paint Failing?

-The hardening of your siding can happen with a phenomenon known as mill glaze, where the manufacturing process of close-planing or milling a smooth surface can make wood fibers compress.
+The hardening of your siding can happen from mill glaze.
+This is when the manufacturing process of close-planing or milling a smooth surface compresses wood fibers.
 This leaves something of a glaze on the surface of the wood, making it harder for paint to stick.
 Sometimes this is done intentionally to protect wood during the manufacturing process, but it can also be an accidental result of processing and temperature.
 This problem can also be solved with gentle sanding or power washing!

-As you can see, house painting involves a huge variety of factors, and because every house is unique, each of these variables can exist in varying degrees of severity.
-The expert team anc contractors at CertaPro Painters of Metrowest takes each of these concerns (and much more) into account every time we begin a job.
+As you can see, house painting involves a huge variety of factors.
+Because every house is unique, each of these variables can exist in varying degrees of severity.
+The expert team and contractors at CertaPro Painters of Metrowest takes each of these concerns (and much more) into account every time we begin a job.
 If your house isn’t ready for painting, we’ll make sure everything is in good shape before we ever lay down the first coat.
 We ensure quality service, and results from the initial painting quote to the final walk through of the project!

 If you have questions about the condition of your home, need an assessment about repainting, or need anything else, don’t hesitate to contact CertaPro Painters of Metrowest today at 781-296-6044!